cybertec-postgresql/pgwatch2/README.md

 * 8086 - InfluxDB API
 * 8088 - InfluxDB Backup port

-# The Web UI
+# The Admin Web UI

 For easy configuration changes (adding databases to monitoring, adding metrics) there is a small Python Web application bundled (exposed on Docker port 8080), making use of the CherryPy Web-framework.
 For mass changes one could technically also log into the configuration database and change the tables in the “pgwatch2” schema directly.
-Besides the configuration options the two other useful features would be the possibility to look at the logs of the single components and at the “Stat Statements Overview” page, which will e.g. enable finding out the query with the slowest average runtime for a time period.
+Besides managing the metrics gathering configurations, the two other useful features for the Web UI would be the possibility to look at the logs of the single components (when using Docker) and at the “Stat Statements Overview” page, which will e.g. enable finding out the query with the slowest average runtime for a time period.

+By default the Web UI is freely accessible.
+If some security is needed then following env. variables can be used enforce write permissions - PW2_WEBNOANONYMOUS, PW2_WEBUSER, PW2_WEBPASSWORD.

+By default also the component logs (Postgres, Influx, Grafana, Go daemon, Web UI itself) are exposed via the "/logs" endpoint.
+If this is not wanted set the PW2_WEBNOCOMPONENTLOGS env. variable.

 # Adding metrics